You've set up the campaigns. The calls are coming in. Your call volume dashboard looks healthy — 200, maybe 300 calls a day. The numbers feel good.

 These four things don't require new tools or a budget increase.
 They require attention.
 And they'll probably save you 20-30% of your current spend.

-If you want the deeper technical setup — buyer scoring models, VoIP fingerprinting, multi-signal fraud stacking — that's what VeloCalls was built for.
+If you want the deeper technical setup — smart call routing, real-time bidding for inbound buyer auctions, a visual IVR builder for pre-qualification flows, AI conversation intelligence (transcription, sentiment, summarization, AMD), and TCPA compliance built-in — that's what VeloCalls was built for.
+AI sales agents are on the roadmap — "coming soon" per the site, not GA.
 (And if you also run paid search, ClickzProtect handles the click-side fraud problem from the same playbook.)
 But honestly, start with the basics above.
 They're free, they're fast, and they work.
 More on this on the VeloCalls blog.

 Frequently Asked Questions